Mohan-Bayya/Mohan-Bayya/README.md

 - 🔭 I’m currently working on cutting-edge research in synthetic data generation using Generative Adversarial Networks (GANs) for fault prediction.
-- 🌱 I’m currently learning advanced techniques in machine learning and data visualization, including storytelling, new domains, and interactive dashboards.
+- 🌱 I’m currently learning advanced machine learning and data visualization techniques, focusing on data storytelling, new domains, and creating interactive dashboards for engaging data presentation..
 - 👯 I’m looking to collaborate on innovative projects involving machine learning, data science, and predictive analytics.
-- 💬 Ask me about data science projects, machine learning algorithms, or how to get started with Python and SQL.
+- 💬 Ask me about data science projects, machine learning algorithms, or how to start with Python and SQL.
 - 📫 How to reach me: [mohandattabayya@gmail.com](mailto:mohandattabayya@gmail.com) | [Linkedin](https://www.linkedin.com/in/mohan-datta-bayya/)

 # Welcome to Mohan's Data Science Lab! 🔍📊